 public spaces to identify potential intrusions or suspicious activities.

-3. Zone Linger Alert
+3. Zone Loitering Alert

 - Monitors a designated area and triggers an alarm when a person, vehicle, or object